IDA-Embedded/tinymldays-workshop/README.md

 ## Code review exercise

+To see the solution for this exercise, please switch to the `solution` branch.

 This is an example of a machine learning project where the evaluation results look very promising with over 99% accuracy, but it doesn't work very well when running it live on the ESP32.
 The objective of the exercise is to figure out why it doesn't work.

 In the workshop, we explore common reasons why a model performs well in desktop evaluation but fails in live testing: